mSimon12/mSimon12/README.md

 # Hi there, 👋

-My name is Marcelo, and I'm an Embedded Software Enginner looking for a transition into Backened Developemt!
+My name is Marcelo, and I'm an Embedded Software Enginner looking for a transition into Backened Development!

 - 🔭 I’m currently working as Embedded Systems Developer
 - 🌱 My expertise is focused on Python and C, but I am not afraid of coding with Java or learning a new language